Coors Field Fan Health Promise

 See Interactive Area.

-Stairwells are located throughout the ballpark, near the following Sections and areas: Gates A and E, Sections 101 (exit only), 105, 114, 123, 135, 147, 302, 305, 317, 331, 334 and the Rockpile (exit only).
+Stairwells are located throughout the ballpark, near the following sections and areas: Gates A and E, Sections 101 (exit only), 105, 114, 123, 135, 147, 302, 305, 317, 331, 334 and the Rockpile (exit only).

 Storage areas for permitted items are available at each lettered gate at Coors Field.
 Please check with the Gate Supervisor for availability and information.
 All items will be inspected.
 Guests assume liability for all items left in storage.
 See Claim Check - at gate/tent.

 Strollers, wheelchairs, walkers and other mobility devices are allowed in the ballpark, however these items may not be left unattended, even at the top of a seating section.
-Items not in use while in a seating area will need to be claim-checked at one of the five main entry gates and may be picked up at any time.
+Items not in use while in a seating area will need to be claim checked at one of the five main entry gates and may be picked up at any time.
 All unattended items will be picked up and moved to Lost & Found.
 The Colorado Rockies are not responsible for lost, damaged, stolen or misplaced items.

 Located directly across from the Conference Center on the right-field Suite Level, these 13 unique Super Suites accommodate 12-500 people and feature retractable glass walls and windows with a catering package included.
-For more information, please call (303) ROCKIES (762-5437) or visit ROCKIES.com/suite.
+For more information, please call (303) ROCKIES (762-5437) or visit ROCKIES.com/suites.

 Tailgating is not permitted in any Rockies operated parking lot.
 Persons may not consume alcohol in the parking lots, including inside their vehicles.